raspberrypilearning/mandala/en/step_2.md

 --- /task ---

-You will now use `clone`{:class='block3control'} blocks to make the same block appear as many times as it repeats.
+You will now use `clone`{:class='block3control'} blocks to make the same block appear a number of times.
 Make sure you also add code to get the sprite to change size and move, otherwise the sprites will be stacked on top of each other and you will not be able to see them.

 --- task ---